SoftRobotics-MuM/docs/Hardware/file-structure.md

 ### Common Candidates

 `10_Common_Candidates` contains components that are used across different robot designs.
 These are mainly components of the robot base.
-Every part in this directory uses the prefix `CC` for the part ID and the corresponding CAD file name.

 ### Robots

 `20_Robots` contains one directory for each robot design.

-Each robot is identified by a two- or three-letter abbreviation at the beginning of its directory name.
-This identifier is also used as a prefix for the part ID and the corresponding CAD file name.
-For example, files belonging to the retractable robot use the prefix `RR`, such as:
+Each robot is identified by a short identifier at the beginning of its directory name.

-`RR-P-001_tendon_holder_top.ipt`

 ```text
 CAD_Source